A Mic for any type of Streamer

 Setting Up Your Microphone

-Before recording, it’s a good idea to check your gain settings to ensure you’re getting a decent level of audio from your NT-USB Mini.
+Once you have your microphone connected and updated, you'll need to adjust the gain.
 To do this, click the microphone icon above the channel you are using.
-Start talking into your microphone at a natural level and watch the meter while you speak.
+Start talking into your mic at a natural level and watch the meter while you speak.
 You want your level to be sitting around the green section of the meter.
-Use the ‘+’ or ‘–’ buttons to adjust your gain if required.
+Use the ‘+’ or ‘–’ buttons to adjust your gain if the meter is jumping above or below this green 'safe' area.

 You will also notice you have access to toggles for several audio processors here.
-RØDE Connect unlocks powerful digital signal processing available within each NT-USB Mini.
-This is only accessible when you connect your microphone to the app and is an incredibly simple way to give your podcast a polished, professional quality.
-To find out more about these processors, head to the RØDE Connect Learning Hub Home page.
+RØDE Connect unlocks powerful digital signal processing available within each connected NT-USB Mini, VideoMic NTG or AI-Micro.
+This is only accessible when you connect your microphone to the app and is an incredibly simple way to give your voice a polished, professional quality.
+To find out more about these processors, head to the RØDE Connect User Guide home page.

-Now that your microphone is set up, let’s look at routing other audio sources for your livestream into RØDE Connect.
+Now that your microphone is set up, let’s look at routing other audio sources into RØDE Connect and out to your streaming software.

 Routing Game Audio to RØDE Connect